quantstamp/PayWithInk_Review/README.md

 We did not evaluate the coverage of `Agent.sol`, `Account.sol`, and `ThreeOwnable.sol` as they are outside the scope of the current audit request.

 Symbolic execution (the Oyente tool) did not detect any vulnerabilities of types Parity Multisig Bug 2, Callstack Depth Attack, Transaction-Ordering Dependence (TOD), Timestamp Dependency, and Re-Entrancy Vulnerability.
-However, EVM code coverage was reported as `68.3%`, so the tool did not explore all possible paths.
+However, EVM code coverage was reported as `68.3%`, so the tool did not explore all the possible paths.

 # Recommendations